-Recommended Preparation: CIS 120, 190, 202 2 hours lecture, 3 hours laboratory
+Recommended Preparation: CIS 120, 190, 202

 Entry-level course in network security that addresses the various aspects of designing and implementing a secure network.
 This course is intended to serve the needs of individuals interested in understanding the field of network security and how it relates to other areas of Information Technology (IT).
 Covers materials included in the CompTia (Computing Technology Industry Association) Security+ exam.